About Grapa

 - Education & Prototyping: Rapidly prototype languages, teach compiler concepts, and experiment with meta-programming

-- Cross-Platform: Windows, Mac, Linux, AWS, and more
+- Cross-Platform: Windows, macOS (Apple Silicon), Linux, AWS, and more

 Who Should Use Grapa?